selfrefactor/rambda/README.md

 -- R.rejectObject
 -- R.findNth
 -- R.combinations
+-- R.sortByPath
+-- R.sortByPathDescending
+-- R.sortByDescending
+-- R.flattenObject
--- R.rangeDescending
+-- R.addPropToObjects

 - Rename following methods:

--- replaceItemAtIndex -> adjust
+-- modifyItemAtIndex -> adjust
 -- checkObjectWithSpec -> where
 -- objectIncludes -> whereEq
 -- modify -> modifyProp
+-- chain -> flatMap
+-- mapObjIndexed -> mapObject

 _ Regarding using object as input with TypeScript in methods such as `R.map/filter` - this feature is no longer supported in TypeScript as it has multiple issues when using inside pipes.
 In JS, it still works as before.
 Following methods are affected: